| |

 |

-Rather than recommending a specific brand, we can offer a few thoughts about the characteristics you should look for in an MP3 player to make sure it has maximum functionality for listening to batches of news and interviews as MP3s:
+Rather than recommending a specific brand, I can offer a few thoughts about the characteristics you should look for in an MP3 player to make sure it has maximum functionality for listening to batches of news and interviews as MP3s:

 - Resume Feature -- When you turn off the MP3 player and then turn it on later, things should restart exactly where you left off, even if that was in the middle of an MP3.
-Many feature listings for MP3 players do not say one way or another if this is included, so you'll probably have to do some digging or find out by contacting the company whose MP3 player you're interesting in.
+Many feature listings for MP3 players do not say one way or another if this is included, so you'll probably have to do some digging or find out by contacting the company whose MP3 player you're interested in.
 (If they don't email you back, that's not a good sign for future customer service!)
 That may sound like a lot of effort, but this is an important feature to make sure you get.

 - Pause -- If you get momentarily interrupted, you obviously want to be able to stop the MP3 player for a minute without having to actually turn it off.